 Teens also can sometimes get an insurance discount for maintaining a “B” average at school or completing a defensive driving course.
 It is a good idea to regularly check in with your insurance agent to see what discounts are available.

 As for adding adult members of your family to your policy, many of the same rules apply.
 Older drivers are less risky drivers than teens, and so your premium won’t tend to rise as much when you add mom and dad to your coverage.
-All bets are off, however, if your aged parent has a spotty driving record.
+All bets are off, however, if your elderly parent has a spotty driving record.
 Just as with your teen, if you add a parent to your policy, you are betting that they won’t have an accident that exposes you to liability.

-–Written by John Woodworth.
-Top image by Kali9/Getty Images
+–Top image by Kali9/Getty Images